luca-martial/luca-martial.github.io/_pages/projects.md

 {% include figure image_path="/images/app.png" caption="
 Context: A company builds Android and iOS mobile apps that are free to download and install.
 Their main source of revenue consists of in-app ads.
 This means that the more users they get, the more people will be seeing the ads, the more revenue they will be able to generate.<br/><br/>

-Goal: My goal was to help the company's developers understand what different kinds of apps are likely to attract more users on Google Play and the App Store.<br/><br/>
+Goal: My goal was to help the company's developers understand what kinds of apps are likely to attract more users on Google Play and the App Store.<br/><br/>

 Code can be viewed on [GitHub](https://github.com/luca-martial/Popular-Apps-Project)."%}